SharpeRAD/Cake.Topshelf/README.md

 If your looking to manage standard windows services or just looking for more related aliases its worth checking out [Cake.Services](https://github.com/SharpeRAD/Cake.Services).

-If your looking for a way to trigger cake tasks based on windows events or at scheduled intervals then check out [Cake.CakeBoss](https://github.com/SharpeRAD/CakeBoss).
+If your looking for a way to trigger cake tasks based on windows events or at scheduled intervals then check out [CakeBoss](https://github.com/SharpeRAD/CakeBoss).

 ## License

-Copyright � 2015 - 2016 Sergio Silveira, Phillip Sharpe
+Copyright (c) 2015 - 2016 Sergio Silveira, Phillip Sharpe

 Cake.Topshelf is provided as-is under the MIT license.
 For more information see [LICENSE](https://github.com/SharpeRAD/Cake.Topshelf/blob/master/LICENSE).